greg-raven/Impeachment-Chronicles/_posts/2021-12-06-trump-spac-under-investigation-by-feds-sec.md

 "DWAC has received certain preliminary, fact-finding inquiries from regulatory authorities, with which it is cooperating," the company said.

-It added that in late October and early November, the Financial Industry Regulatory Authority requested information "surrounding events (specifically, a review of trading) that preceded the public announcement of" the SPAC's merger with Trump's company, Trump Media &amp; Technology Group.
+It added that in late October and early November, the Financial Industry Regulatory Authority requested information "surrounding events (specifically, a review of trading) that preceded the public announcement of" the SPAC's merger with Trump's company, Trump Media & Technology Group.

 [...]